"Not that hard to make!"

 * Add the melted chocolate to the bowl and mix together so that it holds.

-* Moisten hands or spray with Pam and roll into 1-inch balls.
+* Moisten hands or spray them with Pam and then roll the dough into 1-inch balls.

 * Place on prepared cookie sheet (with your aluminum foil or parchment paper).